fangsonghub/fangsonghub.github.io/teaching/s20_4510_qc/index.md

    course, we will study the basic principles and techniques of quantum computing, and discuss some exciting applications.

-   For the tech-savy students, this would prepare you for future exploration in this emerging field.
-Aside from the training in analytical skills, an important goal of this course is to make you a more critical reader so you have a better idea when flooded with news articles on quantum computing.
+   Aside from the training in analytical skills, an important goal of this course is to make you a more critical reader so you will have a better idea when flooded with news articles on quantum computing.
+For the tech-savy students, this course would also prepare you for future exploration in this emerging field.
 *  **Prerequisite**: Previous knowledge in quantum mechanics is NOT required.
 This course will be theory-oriented involving reading and writing mathematical proofs.
 Maturity in algorithm analysis, linear